rakib-shahid/rs5x4_host/README.md

 python host kept dying and freezing all devices

+# Usage
+download the release zip and extract it to a folder.
+Edit the spotifykeys.txt file with your own values from spotify's dashboard. then just run the exe

 # Current Issues / TO-DO
 - [x] for cycling music note: skip by 3 and include by 3 bytes, (0xE2, 0x99, 0xAB only, no individual bytes)
 - [x] No text scrolling